Deepeshac2890/AppLauncher/README.md

 Inspiration from : Microsoft Launcher

 Tradeoffs Made: They were in the unit testing front.
 Had to write minimal testcases which were needed due to time constraints.
-Few more features like search and lvel wise sort could have been added.
+Few more features like search and level wise sort could have been added.

 Upcoming Features :
 1. Search for the app drawer.